GA4 Event Parameters: A Practical Guide

 There are also important event parameters that are sent with select enhanced measurement events.
 Here are some of those important event parameters.

-For more on getting the most out of enhanced measurement, this 1 page cheat sheet might be worth a look.
+For more on getting the most out of enhanced measurement events with event parameters, this 1 page cheat sheet might be worth a look.

 Enhanced Measurement Event Cheat Sheet